-They had four children -- Louise C. Hupp, Iva Hagenmeyer, Samuel J. Hupp and Ada Barnes.
+Together, the Hupps produced a family of four children -- Louise C. Hupp, Iva Gladys Hagemeyer, Samuel J. Hupp and Ada Barnes.

-The Hupps resided in Port Lawrence near Toledo, Lucas County, OH.
+The brood resided in Port Lawrence near Toledo, Lucas County, OH.
 The federal census of 1900 shows the family making its residence on Nevada Street.
-William was employed that year as a "fireman," a job of the era which usually meant he maintained heat-producing equipment such as boilers.
+William was employed that year as a "fireman."

 On Sunday, September 6 ... the Bateson and Hupp families gathered at the home of Mr. and Mrs. Fred Bateson at Buckeye Lake....
 After the dinner hour a boat was chartered and all enjoyed a boat ride to Buckeye Lake Park.
 At a late hour all departed to their homes saying they had enjoyed the day.

 Toward the end of his life, William worked for Toledo's Air-Way Company, a sweeper manufacturer.

 The widowed Rebecca and daughter Louise were in Toledo in the summer of 1937.
 In February 1938, they moved into the home of Rebecca's sister Kate Hite in Thurston, OH.
 Then in March 1939, the pair moved to Lancaster.
 Their address in the mid-1940s was 327 East Wheeling Street.

 Rebecca appears to have been a member of the Fifth Avenue Church of Christ.
 She hosted meetings of its Women's Missionary Society in her home.